opensafely-core/job-server/docs/adr/0031-rap-status-dokku-service.md

 ## Context

 The job-server needs to store information about the status of every job, so that it can be presented to end-users.
 Until now, a sync loop in rap-controller would regularly post this information to the job-server's jobs API.
 As part of the RAP API phase 2 work, job-server will now retrieve this information from the rap-controller using a call to the RAP API.
-We have created a Django management command `rap_status` which gets this data from the RAP API and stores it in the database.
+We have created a function `jobserver/commands/rap.py::rap_status_update()` which gets this data from the RAP API and stores it in the database.

 ## Decision